 The Windows XP interface is completely customizable.
-You may notice some differences based on your system configuration.
+You can notice some differences based on your system configuration.

 - 1. Insert the disc, Avaya CMS R16 Software Installation into the disc drive. - 2.
 Open Windows Explorer, and then select the disc drive with the Avaya CMS R16 Software Installation disc. - 3.
-Select the IDS_64bit folder.
+Select the IDS\64bit folder.